Q:

 A:

-Acetone and ethyl acetate in the extraction experiment performance comparison
+Based on my observations, Acetone and ethyl acetate in the extraction experiment performance comparison

 2. Extraction Efficiency Comparison

-3. operation safety and environmental protection comparison
+3. operation security and ecological preservation comparison

-4. Practical Application Selection Recommendations
+4. Practical consumption Selection Recommendations

 5. summary

 The performance comparison of acetone and ethyl acetate in the extraction experiment shows that the two solvents have their own advantages and disadvantages.
-Acetone has high partition coefficient and solubility, which is suitable for the extraction of polar substances, while ethyl acetate is more suitable for the extraction of non-polar substances, and the operation is relatively safe.
-When selecting the extractant, it is necessary to comprehensively consider the experimental objectives, operational safety and environmental protection.
+Acetone has high partition coefficient and solubility, which is suitable to the extraction of polar substances, while ethyl acetate is greater suitable to the extraction of non-polar substances, and the operation is relatively safe.
+When selecting the extractant, it's necessary to comprehensively consider the experimental objectives, operational security and ecological preservation.
+Through the analysis of this paper, it's believed that readers is able to better understand the performance comparison of acetone and ethyl acetate in the extraction experiment, so as to make a greater wise choice in the actual experiment.

 Cancel submit